Purpose of the study

-The City of Olympia and Thurston Regional Planning Council (TRPC) are partnering on a study to support the transformation of the Martin Way District in Olympia.
+The City of Olympia and Thurston Regional Planning Council (TRPC) partnered on a study to support the transformation of the Martin Way District in Olympia.

 The Martin Way District stretches about 1.5 miles from Sawyer Street to Lilly Road and includes a 1/4 mile area on either side.
 This area of Martin Way is characterized by proximity to the regional Providence St. Peter Hospital and other regional medical facilities, a large open space and wetland area, and some of the last undeveloped parcels of land along Martin Way.

 The district has frequent transit service, yet does not have a complete sidewalk network.
 The urban form of the area and density of land uses are relatively un-urban, despite its central location and close proximity to downtown Olympia and I-5.

 Contact Sophie Stimson at 360.753.8497 or firstname.lastname@example.org.